 HGI Board Member Vacancies

-We are seeking a lay member and a second peer-group representative who can liaise with and represent the peer groups at Board meetings.
+In particulartly, we are currently seeking a lay member.
 We are keen to add finacncial, business development and PR/marketing skills to our team, but would actively welcome other areas of expertise too – we're looking for people enthusiastic about supporting the HG approach and promoting its many benefits.

 For more detailed information on Board Member responsibilities and our recruitment policy, view the HGI Board Terms of Reference and Board Structure and Governance, Recruitment and Training of Directors.